 Management has the primary responsibility for the financial statements and the reporting process, including the systems of internal controls for financial reporting.
 The Audit Committee is responsible for the oversight of the Company's financial reporting process on behalf of the Board of Directors.
 In fulfillment of its responsibilities, the Audit Committee has discussed with the Company's independent auditors their plan for the audit of the Company's annual consolidated financial statements and the independent auditors' evaluation of the effectiveness of the Company's internal control over financial reporting, as well as reviews of the Company's quarterly financial statements.
 The Audit Committee meets regularly with the independent auditors, with and without management present, to discuss the results of their audits and reviews, as well as their evaluations of the Company's internal control over financial reporting and the overall quality of the Company's accounting principles.
 The Audit Committee has reviewed and discussed with management, and the Company's independent registered public accounting firm, the Company's audited consolidated financial statements and such matters.
-In addition, the Audit Committee has received from the Company's independent registered public accounting firm the written disclosures required by the PCAOB Auditing Standard No. 1301 (formerly Auditing Standard No. 16) - Communications with Audit Committees, as adopted by the PCAOB, and the letter from the independent auditors required by the PCAOB Ethics and Independence Rule 3526, Communication with Audit Committees Concerning Independence, regarding the independent auditors' communications with the Audit Committee concerning independence.
+In addition, the Audit Committee has received from the Company's independent registered public accounting firm, the Company's undited consolidated financial statements and such matters.
+In addition, the Audit Committee has received from the Company's independent registered public accounting firm the written disclosures required by the PCAOB Auditing Standard No. 16) - Communications with Audit Committees, as adopted by the PCAOB, and the letter from the independent auditors required by the PCAOB Ethics and

+Independence Rule 3526, Communication with Audit Committees Concerning Independence, regarding the independent auditors' communications with the Audit Committee concerning independence.
 The Audit Committee has also discussed with the independent auditors the auditors' independence from the Company and its management.
 In determining that the auditors are independent, the Audit Committee also considered whether the provision of any of the non-audit services described below under "Fees of the Independent Auditors" is compatible with maintaining their independence.